awkwardengineer/time-blocker/3-project-plans/074-empty-state-test-fix.md

 - May need to add guards or use a different approach to find DOM elements in test context
 - Escape key logic was refactored in `TaskList.svelte` `handleInputEscape` to unify behavior

+## Attempted Fix for Loading State Flicker (Reverted)

+**Problem:** When creating a new task list, there was a brief loading state flicker before showing the empty state.

+**Attempted Solution:** Used `$derived.by()` to create a `shouldShowContent` derived state that:
+- Checked if listId exists in stableLists/allLists
+- If query exists, checked if it's resolved (undefined = loading, array = loaded)
+- If query doesn't exist yet, optimistically showed content (return true)

+**Why it failed:** Accessing `$tasksQuery` inside `$derived.by()` created a reactive dependency loop:
+- The derived state accessed `$tasksQuery` (reactive value from liveQuery)
+- This created a dependency that triggered re-evaluation
+- The re-evaluation somehow triggered effects that modified state
+- This caused `effect_update_depth_exceeded` infinite loop error

+**Error:** `effect_update_depth_exceeded` / `infinite_loop_guard` - page wouldn't load

+**Next approach:** Use a simpler optimistic approach - track query state separately without accessing reactive values inside derived state, or use a simple flag that gets set optimistically when list is created.